Basic information of the minor

 |CHEM-EV||Course with varying content (organized in cooperation with industry)||1-5|

-*) This change will be confirmed by Academic Committee for the Arts, Design and Architecture on 12 May 2020.
+*) This change was confirmed by Academic Committee for the Arts, Design and Architecture on 12 May 2020.

-**) This addition will be confirmed by Academic Committee for the Arts, Design and Architecture on 12 May 2020.
+**) This addition was confirmed by Academic Committee for the Arts, Design and Architecture on 12 May 2020.